 The philanthropist and the Producer spoke to Letson and I that way because, like Weinstein and Lauer, they simply believed they could.
 They assumed their wealth and prominence and whiteness would shield them from consequence—and in my case, for more than two years it did.

-Female voters can still opt out of feminism and into misogyny.
-Black folks have no such option in the battle against white supremacy.
 As the #metoo moment gathered steam last year, I couldn’t help but think about well…me too.
 Without doubt, this new era of accountability is certainly welcomed, but it feels overwhelmingly white.
 Indeed, despite the phrase #metoo being coined by an African-American women, Tarana Burke—and high-profile black women like Lupita Nyong’o disclosing histories of abuse—the movement has mostly been about wealthy white women exposing wealthy white men.

 Of course, most women impacted by sexism are not wealthy—and likely not white.
 Which left me wondering, why aren’t more of their stories being told; why aren’t stories of discrimination against blacks of all genders generating their own #metoo outrage?
 And so I now speak my own truth—well aware that generations of black people were literally slaughtered for disclosing the racism committed against them.